Building a 24/7 Competitive Intelligence Agent That Actually Works

 min_score: 0.4 # below this, item is dropped

 This is the part most people don’t think about until it’s too late.
 Your competitive intelligence configuration — the watchlist, the alert thresholds, the analysis prompts — is itself a strategic asset.
 It reveals exactly who you consider threats, what signals you care about, and how you think about competitive positioning.
+That’s sensitive information regardless of how benign the individual data sources look.

 When you run CI through a cloud AI provider, your prompts, competitor names, and analysis outputs pass through infrastructure you don’t control.
 OpenAI’s enterprise terms and Anthropic’s commercial terms both include provisions about data handling, but the fundamental architecture means your queries traverse third-party networks.
 Microsoft Copilot routes through Azure.
 Google Gemini routes through GCP.
+Running on private infrastructure — whether that’s a Mac Mini on your desk or a VPS you control — means your intelligence pipeline is air-gapped from third-party AI providers.
+The LLM runs locally via Ollama.
+The data sources connect through Composio OAuth directly from your machine.
+The dossier stays on your Slack workspace or email server.
+This is exactly what we configure with every beeeowl deployment.
+The Private On-Device LLM add-on ensures that even the AI model processing your competitive data never phones home.

 After deploying CI agents for 30+ CEOs, we’ve seen the same mistakes repeatedly.
 Here’s how to avoid them.

 Monitoring too many competitors.
 Twelve Tier 1 companies means 12x the noise and a dossier that takes 15 minutes to read instead of 90 seconds.
 Be ruthless about tiering.
 Crayon’s research shows the most effective CI programs track no more than 5 primary competitors.
+The instinct is to cast a wide net — fight that instinct.

 Not scoring relevance.
 A competitor’s CEO tweeting about their weekend hike is technically a “LinkedIn activity” signal.
 The relevance scoring model (running locally via Ollama) filters this noise before it reaches the dossier.
+Without scoring, every mention becomes a dossier entry.

 Setting alert thresholds too low.
 A 3% pricing change on one SKU isn’t strategic.
 We set the threshold at 15% price delta for immediate alerts.
 Anything smaller goes into the daily dossier without a push notification.
-Gartner’s CI benchmarking data suggests that only 1 in 8 competitive signals is actually actionable at the executive level — your thresholds should reflect that.
+Gartner’s CI benchmarking data suggests that only 1 in 8 competitive signals is actually actionable at the executive level — your thresholds should reflect that ratio.

+If you want it done in a day, that’s what we do.
+Every beeeowl deployment package includes one fully configured agent, and the CI agent is our second most-requested build after the executive morning briefing.
 The Hosted Setup starts at $2,000 and includes everything: OpenClaw installation, Composio OAuth for all your data sources, the full monitoring pipeline, alert rules, dossier formatting, and delivery channel configuration.
 Need it running on hardware you own?
-The Mac Mini package at $5,000 includes the hardware, shipping, and complete configuration.
+The Mac Mini package at $5,000 includes the hardware, shipping, and complete configuration — with the Private On-Device LLM option available for $1,000 more if you want zero cloud AI exposure on your CI pipeline.

 Your competitors aren’t waiting for your quarterly strategy review to make their moves.
 Your intelligence shouldn’t wait either.
+Request your deployment and we’ll have your CI agent running within a week.
+Full pricing on our pricing page and the broader executive briefing architecture in how to build an AI executive briefing agent with OpenClaw.